Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â

 The inner layer of your teeth is composed of pulp.
 This pulp contains all the nerves and blood vessels that aid in keeping your teeth strong and healthy.
 These nerves also supply sensation to the teeth.

-If the pulp is attacked by decay, it will start to become inflamed and swell.
+If the pulp is attacked by decay, it will become inflamed and swell.
 Because the tooth is not flexible, pressure is put on your pulp by the swelling, which causes pain (toothache).

 Treatment for the Different Stages of Tooth Decay